 In order to simplify your entire holiday season, try to cut out the excess obligations that are cluttering your calendar.

-Grant it, 2020 has presented unique challenges where we don’t have many of the same obligations, but even with less travel and less events, there’s still a level of stress.
+Grant it, 2020 has presented unique challenges where we don’t have many of the same obligations, but even with less travel and fewer events, there’s still a level of stress.

 For me personally, we wanted this year to be extra special for our kiddos, a kind of relief from all the crazy.